 Lake Kivu is approximately 90 km long and 50 km wide.
 It has an irregular surface shape which makes it difficult to estimate its actual surface area.

-Lake Kivu is Africa’s 8 largest lake covering a total surface area of about 2,700 sq km.
+The Lake is Africa’s 8 largest lake covering a total surface area of about 2,700 sq km.
 The lake sits at a height of 1,460 meters above sea level and is 475 meters deep thus making it the world’s eighteenth deepest lake.

 Lake Kivu is believed to have been created as a result of volcanic activity hence there are higher chances of a limnic eruption excepted to occur in the lake every 1000 years.
 Limnic eruptions on lakes occur as a result of excess methane and carbon dioxide gases present in the lake which can cause the death of the plant, marine and human lives within and around the affected lakes.